n8n-io/n8n-docs/docs/langchain/access-langchain.md

 # Access LangChain in n8n

 /// info | Feature availability
 This feature is available on Cloud and self-hosted n8n.
-To access it, you need either a separate Cloud account, or the LangChain n8n Docker image.
+In version 1.19.0 and above, LangChain functionality is included with n8n, and you don't need to do any special signup or installation steps.

+If you want to test the latest AI functionality, the beta version is available.
+This may be unstable.
 ///

-## Self-hosted
+/// note | End of beta
+The AI beta will close in 2024.
+If you're using a beta version, n8n will migrate you to the main n8n version.
+///

+## Access the self-hosted AI beta

-Try out LangChain in n8n by fetching the Docker image:
+Try out LangChain beta by fetching the Docker image:

 ```sh
 docker run -it --rm --name n8n -p 5678:5678 -v ~/.n8n:/home/node/.n8n docker.n8n.io/n8nio/n8n:ai-beta